Analysis from my bass fishing diary – Part 1 (Tide heights)

 Hooking into a bass on a neap tide

 A full explanation of what constitutes a neap or spring tide can be found here Neap and Spring tides.

 When utilising the tide tables, I have invariably used the ‘River Yealm Entrance’ as my location when determining the ‘Height’ of a tide.
-For instance, a 5.5m high tide height on the River Yealm equates to roughly a 5.2m tide height in the Salcombe Harbour – by always using the same location as your barometer, you will gain a far more accurate record of your findings.
+For instance, a 5.5m high tide height on the River Yealm equates to roughly a 5.2m tide height in the Salcombe Harbour – by always using the same location, you will gain a far more accurate record of your findings.

 Without wanting to teach people to suck eggs, it takes approximately 6 hours 10 minutes from dead ‘low water’ to reach ‘high water’.
 Therefore, if a neap low tide height is 2.0m and the height of the next high tide is 4.2m, then over the course of 6 hours or so, the sea will rise (notwithstanding barometric conditions or strong offshore or onshore winds) by 2.2m.
 If however, the spring low tide height is 0.5m and the high tide height is 5.5m then the sea will rise by 5.0m within the same length of tim – meaning the sheer volume of water/tidal flow will be greatly increased = tidal range.

 So why is the tide height so important to the bass fisherman?
 Because bass love current/tidal flow and use it to either patrol the coastline, penetrate estuaries/beaches or to simply wait for items to be washed to them.
 The greater the tidal range, the greater the current/flow = possibly more bass inshore.

 The same mark as above, but on a high water spring tide

 Tide heights – My thoughts, conclusions and experiences